-Head teacher- Mrs A King

-SEND Governor- Mrs F Miller

-SENCo- Mrs K Brassington
+Headteacher - Mrs P Chapman SEND Governor- Mrs L Greene SENCo- Mrs K Brassington

-My role is: -
+As SENCo my role is to

-- As SENCo I co-ordinate all of the specific provision that is put in place to support children with Special Educational Needs and Disabilities (SEND). - I am responsible for writing and implementing the Special Educational Needs Policy. - I work with class teachers, providing advice and support.
-Together we monitor pupil's progress and arrange further or different provision if progress is slower than expected. - I work with the head teacher to liaise with a range of external agencies who can give us specialized advice and support.
+•co-ordinate all of the specific provision that is put in place to support children with Special Educational Needs and Disabilities (SEND).

+• I am responsible for writing and implementing the Special Educational Needs Policy.

+• I work with class teachers, providing advice and support.
+Together we monitor pupil's progress and arrange further or different provision if progress is slower than expected.

+• I work with the head teacher to liaise with a range of external agencies who can give us specialized advice and support.

 It is vital that all parents know and understand how we can support your child/ren in our school.
 As with all children who start at our school parents will have many questions concerning the welfare of their child/ren and how your child will be supported in our school.
 This is called the 'the School Offer' the following questions and answers will hopefully give you some indication about how we ensure your child is supported and how their needs are met.
 The most important note to make is that early identification is paramount.
 Parents are their child's first educator and will have a wealth of knowledge about their child and this will be significant in our discussions.
-The school will also identify a child who has specific learning difficulties through a range of information.
+The school will also identify a child who has specific learning difficulties through a range of information:

-- A child performing below age related expectations - Concerns raised by the class teacher or other members of staff - Progress meetings with staff and leadership teams - Structured conversations with parents - Structured conversations with pupils. - Liaison with external agencies e.g. Educational Psychology Service - Health diagnosis through a paediatrician - Liaison with previous school or setting, if applicable
+- A child performing below age related expectations - Concerns raised by the class teacher or other members of staff - Progress meetings with staff and leadership teams - Liaison with external agencies e.g. Educational Psychology Service - Health diagnosis through a paediatrician - Liaison with previous school or setting, if applicable